 TransmittanceThe radiant energy when it is measured in terms of monochromatic components, it becomes the function of the wavelength.
 So when this quantity comes into visual sensation then it becomes the term with the adjective spectral, like spectral radiance.
 But there are some ratioswhich are commonly used with same term but differ in the effective field.
 Examples- Transmittance, Reflectance etc.

 Transmittance is the ratio of the transmitted radiant or luminous flux to the incident radiance of the luminous flux.
 Transmittance is denoted as T.

-When the radiant flux or luminous flux travels through this sample and scattered due to the roughness of the surface, the transmittance is referred to the diffuse transmittance.
+When the radiant flux or luminous flux travels through this sample and gets scattered due to the roughness of the surface, the transmittance is referred as diffuse transmittance.
 In the photometric the luminous transmittance of the medium is dependent on the spectral composition of the radiating source.
 When we want to determine the photometric transmittance, the specification of the source is necessary.
 Again photometric transmittance can be measured in two ways, one way is the photometrically and second one is spectroradiometrically.